VickieAbdul/resume_skills_match/README.md

 # Overview

 This project is a simple yet effective Resume Matching System that extracts keywords from resumes and job descriptions to determine the best candidate for a given job.
 It utilizes spaCy for natural language processing and TF-IDF vectorization to compute similarity scores.
-The project is designed for HR professionals to quickly assess which resumes best match a job description.
+The project is designed for HR professionals and individuals to quickly assess which skills best match a job description.

 # Features